 Is a Professor of Genetics (and Pathology) at Harvard Medical School, the Blavatnik Institute, and the Massachusetts General Hospital.
 Dr. Lee specializes in the study of epigenetic regulation by long noncoding RNAs and uses X-chromosome inactivation as a model system.
 Growing knowledge of X-inactivation mechanisms and RNA biology is currently being translated to treat various human diseases, including Rett, Fragile X, and CDKL5 Syndromes.
 As a champion of translational science, she played a major role in the founding of Translate Bio and Fulcrum Therapeutics with technology and know-how from the lab.
 She is a Member of the National Academy of Sciences, the 2016 recipient of the Lurie Prize from the Foundation for the National Institutes of Health, a 2016 awardee of the Centennial Prize from the Genetics Society of America, the 2010 recipient of the Molecular Biology Prize from the National Academy of Sciences, U.S.A, and a Fellow of the American Association for the Advancement of Science.
 Dr. Lee was also named a Distinguished Graduate of the University of Pennsylvania School of Medicine in 2013 and an Investigator of the Howard Hughes Medical Institute.
 From 2013-2018, she co-launched the Epigenetics Initiative at Harvard Medical School and served as its Co-Director.
 As President of the Genetics Society of America (GSA), Dr. Lee spearheaded the TAGC (The All-Genetics) Conference in 2016.
 As GSA's President, Dr. Lee established a Strategic Plan and a Development strategy for the society in 2018.
 She received her A.B. in Biochemistry and Molecular Biology from Harvard University and obtained M.D.-Ph.D degrees from the University of Pennsylvania School of Medicine.
-Dr. Lee began her work on epigenetic regulation at the Whitehead Institute/MIT and served as Chief Resident of Clinical Pathology at the Massachusetts General Hospital prior to joining the Faculty at Harvard Medical School.
-As a new investigator, she received the Basil O’Connor Scholar Award from the March of Dimes and the Pew Scholars Award.
+Dr. Lee then carried out postdoctoral work at the Whitehead Institute/MIT and became Chief Resident of Clinical Pathology at the Massachusetts General Hospital prior to joining the Faculty at Harvard Medical School.
+As a new investigator at Harvard/MGH, she received the Basil O’Connor Scholar Award from the March of Dimes and the Pew Scholars Award.

 Research Fellows & associates